Close

 • School mode

-T-Mobile SyncUP Kids Watch is only available in black color, but it looks modern, and your kids will love wearing it.
+T-Mobile SyncUP Kids Watch is only available in black, but it looks modern, and your kids will love wearing it.
 It’s impressive how light the watch is, with only 1.26 ounces.
-It offers nylon and silicon bands to choose from, and the device comes pre-installed.
+It offers nylon and silicone bands to choose from, and the device comes pre-installed.

 Real-time location tracking with GPS technology is reliable, and there’s a camera that allows snapping, recording, and sharing.
 The memory storage is 8 GB, which should be enough for most users.